 The value of a trustworthy supplier is very high.
 Selecting the right supplier is key to any business strategy.
 Before choosing your business partner from Taiwan, you should have due diligence conducted.
 We can verify a Taiwanese supplier for you – if they have the proper certification, the type of company, and more.
 Avoid the consequences that could come with sourcing from an unvetted supplier!

-Importing from Taiwan – In a Nutshell
+Importing from Taiwan – important information

 - European Union countries and the United States mainly import electronics, automotive parts, metal products, machinery, and apparatus from Taiwan.